kyamazaki10/bookdown/wishlist.md

 * Seveneves - Neal Stephenson
 * The Martian Chronicles - Ray Bradbury
 * Hyperion - Dan Simmons
-* Journey to the Center of the Earth - Jules Verne
 * Around the World in 80 Days - Jules Verne
 * The Name of the Wind - Patrick Rothfuss
 * His Dark Materials series - Philip Pullman